 Fireworks Safety & NH Community Restrictions

-• NEVER allow children to handle, play with and or light any type of fireworks including hand held sparklers.
+• Never allow children to handle, play with, or light any type of fireworks, including hand-held sparklers.

 • Do not consume alcoholic beverages before or while handling consumer fireworks.

-• Always shoot fireworks off in a clear unobstructed area away from power lines or overhead objects.
+• Always shoot fireworks in a clear, unobstructed area away from power lines or overhead objects.

-• When using a multi shot tube device, allow at least 250′ minimum distance between the discharge area and the spectators and inhabited dwellings.
+• When using a multi-shot tube device, allow at least 250 feet of minimum distance between the discharge area and the spectators and inhabited dwellings.

-• Fountains can be discharged approximately 40′ from the spectator area or an inhabited dwelling.
+• Fountains can be discharged approximately 40 feet from the spectator area or an inhabited dwelling.

-• Never discharge/ use fireworks indoors or from an open porch/deck area.
+• Never discharge or use fireworks indoors or from an open porch or deck area.

-• Never use fireworks in windy / dry conditions.
+• Never use fireworks in windy or dry conditions.

 • Have a charged garden hose available and a bucket of water available.